Compute-and-Forward: Harnessing Interference through Structured Codes: Nested Lattice Codes

 \subsection{Lattice Constructions}

 Our nested lattice codes are a slight variant of those used by Erez and Zamir to approach the capacity of a point-to-point AWGN channel \cite{ez04}.
-As in their considerations, we will have a coarse lattice that is covering, quantization, and AWGN good and a fine lattice that is AWGN good.
-We generalize this construction to include multiple nested fine lattices all of which are AWGN good.
+As in their considerations, we will have a coarse lattice that is good for covering, quantization, and AWGN and a fine lattice that is good for AWGN.
+We generalize this construction to include multiple nested fine lattices all of which are good for AWGN.
 This will allow each transmitter to operate at a different rate.

-\begin{lemma}[Erez-Litsyn-Zamir] There exists a sequence of lattices $\Lambda^{(n)}$ that is simultaneously covering, quantization, and AWGN good. \end{lemma} This is a corollary of their main result which develops lattices that are good in all the above senses as well as for packing \cite[Theorem 5]{elz05}.
+\begin{lemma}[Erez-Litsyn-Zamir] There exists a sequence of lattices $\Lambda^{(n)}$ that is simultaneously good for covering, quantization, and AWGN. \end{lemma} This is a corollary of their main result which develops lattices that are good in all the above senses as well as for packing \cite[Theorem 5]{elz05}.
 Note that these lattices are built using Construction A which is described below.

-We will use a coarse lattice $\Lambda$ of dimension $n$ from Lemma \ref{l:coarselattice} scaled such that its second moment is equal to $\frac{\snr}{2}$.
-Let $\mathbf{L} \in \Rbb^{n \times n}$ denote the generator matrix of this lattice.
+We will use a coarse lattice $\Lambda$ of dimension $n$ from Lemma \ref{l:coarselattice} scaled such that its second moment is equal to $P$.
+Let $\mathbf{B} \in \Rbb^{n \times n}$ denote the generator matrix of this lattice.
 Our fine lattices are defined using the following procedure (the first three steps of which are often referred to as Construction A \cite{loeliger97,elz05}):

 \begin{enumerate} \item Draw a matrix $\mathbf{G}_L \in \Fbb^{n \times k_L}_p$ with every element chosen i.i.d. according to the uniform distribution over $\{0,1,2,\ldots, p-1\}$.
 Recall that $p$ is prime. \item Define the codebook $\mathcal{C}_L$ as follows: All operations in this step are over $\mathbb{F}_p$.